As the World Cup draws closer, we’re still at the ‘denial’ stage of England’s inevitable penalty shootout exit.

-We actually saw one of these in the play-off final, from Reading’s Liam Kelly, but former Sheffield Wednesday goalkeeper Kevin Pressman is still the master of the ‘kick it as hard as you physically can’ approach.
+We actually saw one of these in last season’s Championship play-off final, from Reading’s Liam Kelly, but former Sheffield Wednesday goalkeeper Kevin Pressman is still the master of the ‘kick it as hard as you physically can’ approach.

 What’s so great about this style is that you don’t even need to be a professional footballer to pull it off.
 Which makes it all that bit sweeter when someone who’s literally paid to do this says to himself: “I’m just going to close my eyes and leather the shit out of it”.

 Football, as we all know, is predominantly about making your opponents look stupid.
 Anyone who denies this is a bare-faced liar.